Deleting CIs from a dataset by using the Delete activity

-Cleared - The job terminates if an error occurs in this activity.
+Cleared - The job is terminated if an error occurs in this activity.

-Specify the order that want this activity to run in relation to other activities in a job.
-For example, if this activity has a value of 2 it runs before an activity with a value of 3.
+Specify the sequence value for this activity in relation to other activities in a job.
+For example, if this activity has a sequence value of 2, it runs before an activity with a sequence value of 3.
 The sequence can be from 0 to 1000.

-- Identified & Unidentified — Both identified and unidentified instances are deleted.
+- Identified and unidentified - Both identified and unidentified instances are deleted.

 - Identified - Only identified instances are deleted.

 - Unidentified - Only unidentified instances are deleted.